emilyychenn/emilyychenn/README.md

 ## About Me

-- 📍  Originally from Ottawa, Ontario; currently located in Vancouver, BC
+- 📍  Originally from Ottawa, Ontario; go to school in Vancouver, BC; and am currently located in Seattle, WA
-- 🌱  Currently learning Typescript, NodeJS, and React
+- 🌱  Currently learning React
 - 💻  Previous TA for a second-year computer science course (CPSC 210) and first-year introductory cs course (CPSC 110)
 - 🌐  Feel free to visit my [website](https://emilylynnchen.netlify.app/) to learn more!